phorton1/base-apps-gitMUI/docs/change_detect.md

 # be updated locally in gitPush() and gitComit() after the system is
 # initialized (scanned).
 #
-# GITHUB EVENTS
+# gitHub EVENTS
 #
-# The github event API will give us a list of the most recent pushes
+# The gitHub event API will give us a list of the most recent pushes
-# to github, along with the repo paths and commit_ids in those pushes.
+# to gitHub, along with the repo paths and commit_ids in those pushes.
 # The event history goes back a maximum of 90 days.
 #
 # It is **safe** to assume that if a repo has not been pushed in